Police-Data-Accessibility-Project/scrapers/doc/design/record_fetcher_proposal.md

 manifest.

 ### Garbage Collection

-Since this design requires upload documents before writing out a manifest, it's possible that we'll upload docs and then fail (or neglect) to upload a manifest.
+Since this design requires documents to be uploaded before writing out a manifest, it's possible that we'll upload docs and then fail (or neglect) to upload a manifest.
 This results in orphaned documents, which are just wasted storage.

-To mitigate this, a periodic (daily? weekly?)
-GC job will run in order to clean up orphaned documents that have existed for a while (>1 day should be sufficient) without a parent manifest.
-The set of orphans may be constructed by enumerating all documents in all manifests and subtracting those from the set of all stored documents.
+To mitigate this, we'll construct a GC batch job that runs on a schedule and removes documents that are orphaned and have existed for longer than X time.

+Finding orphaned documents has to be efficient.
+To this end, every write to the document storage service results in a GC candidate entry.
+When a manifest is received referencing a given document, it is removed from the pool if it is present.
+Periodically (daily? weekly?) the GC job will run to clean up all entries that have been there for a while and remove them from the GC candidate pool.

 ## Caveats
 This is somewhat complex and may be tricky to implement.
 A way to mitigate this is to invest in easy-to-use canonical